Yes, despite being a low-shedding breed, Cavachons do shed! These small dogs also need regular grooming and brushing to keep their coat healthy.

 Do Cavachons Shed?

 Yes, Cavachons do shed.
 All dogs with hair shed, but some dogs shed more than others.
-For example, German Shepherds are affectionately known as “German shedders” by their owners because of the amount of hair they lose year-round.
-Other dogs, like the Cavachon, shed less and shed seasonally due to drastic temperature changes rather than shedding all year round.
+For example, German Shepherds are affectionately known as “German shedders” by their owners because of how much hair they lose year-round.
+Other dogs, like the Cavachon, shed less seasonally due to drastic temperature changes rather than shedding all year round.

 The Cavachon is often referred to as a low-shedding or non-shedding breed (although the second is a misnomer!) because they are low shedders.